Backup and DR

 System image backup is a general term used by Microsoft.
 Some backup vendors including MSP360 and users call the technology image-based backup.

-Image backup technology can be helpful in cases of hardware or software failure, disaster recovery, or any malware attack.
+Image-based backup solutions can be helpful in cases of hardware or software failure, disaster recovery, or any malware attack.
 Speaking of less disastrous situations, you may need system image backup if you would like to switch to different hardware keeping the same system settings and configuration.

 The greatest advantage of system image backup is a faster recovery of entire systems.
 The faster you restore your data, the sooner you can get back to business operations and communication with customers.